philipnye/streamlit_testing/streamlit_testing/pages/dashboard/web_metrics/md/roadmap/done.md

 ### v0.4 - Mon 14 July
 🐜 **DATA: Fix bug that meant some pages showed with a missing page title**

+📉 **UI: Fix bugs in 'Page detail' page line charts**\
+Ensures axis ranges are always fixed and only data for the last 48 hours is marked as provisional